SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 You cannot go above your psyche slot limit, but you can always forget a Skill, a Spell, or a Belief, or send a follower back home.
 You can’t, however, get rid of a scar like that.

 You can have as many **Beliefs** as you want, and they can be anything.
 You can change them and add more each time you level up.
-At the end of a game session, if you have taken a risk for one of your beliefs, you can increase one of your skills by 1.
-If a Skill reaches a score of 10 this way, you can remove one emotional scar.
+At the end of an adventure, if you have taken a deadly risk for one of your beliefs, you can either remove one of your emotional scars, gain a new skill related to your risky action or obtain a new Follower.

 <details markdown="1">
 <summary><i>Example: Using a Belief</i></summary>
 *Gretchen is fighting a dangerous troll.
 Her teammate Beau decides to leave his hiding spot to come to her rescue because he believes in selflessness.
-At the end of the session, he can increase one of his skills by 1 as a reward for having acted upon his Belief.*
+At the end of the adventure, a bard starts following him to chronicle his heroic adventures.*
 </details>
 </details>